Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 Buyer’s regret shows up as an emotional reaction.
 You may feel anxious, angry, annoyed, scared, or sad about your purchase.
 You may notice that this feeling starts to show itself shortly after the purchase is made.

-If you’ve ordered something online, for example, maybe before it even shows up at your doorstep.
+If you’ve ordered something online, for example, you may experience remorse before it even shows up at your doorstep.
 Or you may buy yourself a new watch and, the second you walk out of the store, start panicking about what the purchase will do to your credit card debt or checking account balance.

-What Do You Do if You Have Buyer’s Remorse?
+What to Do if You Have Buyer’s Remorse

 If you have buyer’s remorse, take heart: there are usually steps you can take to rectify it.